kkishore9891/Jetson-Nano-Self-Driving-Car/README.md

 2) Jetson Nano
 3) PC

-Just as the name suggests, each folder contains codes to be run in Arduino UNO, Jetson Nano and the PC respectively.
-Follow the procedure to get the self driving car up and running.
+As the name suggests, each folder contains codes to be run in Arduino UNO, Jetson Nano and the PC respectively.
+Follow the procedure given below to get the self driving car up and running.

 #### 1. Download the repository